Data classification is the practice of labeling data by sensitivity or importance so controls and handling requirements can match the risk.

 It also matters because classification supports many other security decisions.
 Access control, encryption, retention, monitoring, and incident prioritization all become easier to justify when the organization understands what kind of data is involved.

-Security teams connect classification to Least Privilege, Risk Assessment, Compliance Framework, and Secrets Management because data sensitivity affects both governance and implementation choices.
+Security teams connect classification to Least Privilege, Risk Assessment, Compliance Framework, and Secrets Management.

 A company labels public marketing content differently from customer financial records and internal security credentials.
-That classification drives who can access each type, how it is stored, how closely it is monitored, and how urgent an incident becomes if that data is exposed.
+The classification drives who can access each type, how it is stored, how it is monitored, and how urgent an incident becomes if the data is exposed.

 Data classification is not just a labeling exercise for documents.
 Its value comes from linking those labels to real handling rules and controls.